UK warns Argentina over Falklands "aggression"

-In a speech to commemorate the 1982 British victory over Argentina, Cameron accused the Argentinian government of “aggression” and said there would be “absolutely no negotiation” over sovereignty of the tiny islands, about 300 miles (480 km) off the Argentine coast.
+In a speech to commemorate the 1982 British victory over Argentina, Cameron accused the Argentinean government of “aggression” and said there would be “absolutely no negotiation” over sovereignty of the tiny islands, about 300 miles off the Argentine coast.

 Tensions between the two countries have escalated in recent months, especially since British companies have started to carry out offshore oil exploration.
 Argentina’s President Cristina Fernandez has reasserted claims to the scattered islands, known in Spanish as Las Malvinas.